EDA Planning and Local Technical Assistance Programs

 Amount of Funding

 Local Technical Assistance median award amount: $100,000

 Estimated number of Planning Program awards: 320 to 450

 Estimated number of Local Technical Assistance awards: 30 to 50

 - 1 - 3 years for Partnership Planning projects

-- 12 - 18 months for Local Technical Assistance projects
+- 12 - 18 months for Short-Term/State Planning and Local Technical Assistance projects

 Applicants must provide matching funds for a portion of the project.
 Generally, an award may not exceed 50% of the total project costs.
 Applicants are strongly encouraged to work with their regional office contact regarding EDA investment rate determinations and the use of in-kind contributions towards the matching share requirement for their project.

 - District organizations of a designated economic development district

 - Federally recognized Indian tribes or tribal consortia